 Fig. 3.
 Mean and 95% confidence interval of standardized coefficients (effect sizes) for covariates and spatial and spatiotemporal standard deviation (σE and σO, respectively) in the condition model.
 The subscript haul refers to covariates estimated at the location of the haul, rec refers to covariates at the ICES statistical rectangle and sub refers to covariates over ICES subdivisions (SI Appendix, Fig. S1).
 Colors indicate covariate-groups and shapes indicate scale.

 Fig. 4.
-A) Predicted biomass from the spatiotemporal density model by ICES subdivision (B) and total across all subdivisions.
-C) Predicted density (kg/km2) in select years (1994 and 2018).
-For all years in the series, see SI Appendix, Fig. S17.
+Biomass index from the spatiotemporal density model by ICES subdivision (A) and total across all subdivisions (B).
+Panel C depicts predicted biomass density (kg/km2) in select years (1994 and 2018).
+For all years in the series, see SI Appendix, Fig. S21.
 Only grid cells with depths between 10 and 110 are included in the plot.

 Fig. 5.
-(A) Bathymetry and (B) oxygen concentration (exemplified using year 2006) in the study area.
-Panels () and (D) illustrate depth and oxygen weighted by predicted cod density, respectively.
+Bathymetry (A), oxygen concentration (B), and temperature (C) (B-C exemplified using year 2006) in the study area.
+Panels D-F illustrate depth, oxygen, and temperature, respectively, weighted by predicted cod density.
 Colors indicate biomass-weighted quantiles (1st quartile, median and 3rd quartile), as well as the un-weighted average (green dashed line) at depths corresponding to the average interquartile range (29–61 m).
 Lines depict generalized additive model (GAM) fits (k=4).